 - Patching: Due to its linear chain architecture, Tanium can patch faster across large global enterprises.
 It can also patch Red Hat Linux and CentOS endpoints.
 For example, a large federal agency patched WannaCry in less than an hour with Tanium.

 - Tools Rationalization: Tanium's ability to displace other solutions with its broad capabilities can save you money.
 It can also collect software usage data to drive cost savings.
 For example, a large global financial saved $18 million in OPEX in 18 months with Tanium.

 - Endpoint Protection: Tanium does not yet have a full Endpoint Protection Platform (EPP) capability, though Tanium Signals -- which uses a specific language syntax to build search expressions for process-related events on the endpoint -- is a start.
 Tanium also has a partnership with Deep Instinct to provide EPP with Tanium.

 - Speed: Because Tanium operates so fast that it can break things in an environment if not properly operationalized.
 WWT has helped customers operationalize hundreds of thousands of Tanium seats in a single deployment to mitigate this risk.

-- Mobile: Tanium doesn’t support mobile devices and can’t serve as a Mobile Device Manager (MDM) with its current capabilities.
+- Mobile: Tanium doesn't support mobile devices yet and can't serve as a Mobile Device Manager (MDM) with its current capabilities.